2016 Tennessee Volunteers football team: Ohio

 Plagued with injuries prior to and during the game against the Ohio Bobcats, the fifteenth-ranked Volunteers struggled in the afternoon heat but maintained their early lead, winning 28–19.
-Tennessee scored 38 seconds into the game on a 20–yard pass from Joshua Dobbs to Josh Malone.
-Ohio, a 27–point underdog, remained relatively close throughout the game, until Dobbs and Malone connected again for a 20–yard touchdown, and the game's last scoring drive, with 11:07 remaining in the fourth quarter.
+Tennessee scored 38 seconds into the game on a 20-yard pass from Joshua Dobbs to Josh Malone.
+Ohio, a 27-point underdog, remained relatively close throughout the game, until Dobbs and Malone connected again for a 20-yard touchdown, and the game's last scoring drive, with 11:07 remaining in the fourth quarter.
 Tennessee head coach Butch Jones called it "another gritty win" and spoke on starting conference play next week, "Our goal was to be 3–0 at this point, and we are 3–0, but I think everyone will tell you that we have to get a lot better."
+The win over Ohio gave Tennessee their first 3–0 start since the 2004 season.